BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-IO's-&-Categories.md

 !!! warning
     The only thing you must be careful with is the name of your custom categories.
 You could end up using a reserved name
     - these stem from BetonQuest's built-in notification categories.
-Changing these are a [different feature] (#built-in-categories).
+Changing these are a [different feature](#built-in-categories).
     A full list of all reserved names can be found below.

 ### Built-in Categories